ravid7000/table-sortable/README.md

 # Table Sortable
 A jquery plugin to sort and paginate data in table form.
 [View full documentation]() [View demo]()

+For version 1.
+See `v1` branch of this repo.

 ### Dependencies
 Table Sortable has only one dependency [jquery](https://jquery.com/)